larytet/binlog/README.md

 The API is not thread safe.
 One possible workaround is to have an instance of the binlog in every thread.
 The application is expected to flush the output to a file/stdout from time to time.
-An applicattion can share the io.Writer object between the binary logs if the application implements WriterControl.
+An application can share the io.Writer object between the binary logs if the application implements WriterControl.
 Add index and/or a timestamp (see SEND_LOG_INDEX) to all log entries, order the log entries when printing for human consumption.
 Atomic counter will set you back by 25ns per call (Go sync/atomic is not very fast).

 This logger will not work well for applications which allocate format strings dynamically, like in the code below.
 The performance will be similar to
-ZAP log & some of it's faster friends.
+ZAP log & some of its faster friends.

 ```Go
 {